Othon Pinheiro da Silva: Life and career

 Othon graduated in 1960 at the Naval School and in Naval Engineering at the São Paulo Polytechnic School in 1966, with a master's degree at the Massachusetts Institute of Technology, concomitantly with a bachelor's degree in Nuclear Engineering.

-Returning to Brazil, he was tasked to begin the first studies for a Brazilian nuclear submarine and led the Parallel Nuclear Program from 1979 to 1994.
+Returning to Brazil, he was tasked to begin the first studies for a Brazilian nuclear submarine and led the Brazilian Navy Nuclear Program from 1979 to 1994.
 Secretly conducted by the Navy, the project resulted in the development of a national technology for uranium enrichment using ultracentrifugation, which currently produces part of the fuel for Angra Nuclear Power Plant.

 Othon was director of reactors researches of the Institute for Energy and Nuclear Research (IPEN) from 1982 to 1984.
 At this time, he was actively monitored by the CIA, which kept an agent, Ray H. Allar, living in an apartment next to the admiral's in São Paulo.
 Along with Marcos Honauser, Othon controlled secret bank accounts, from which funds were applied in parallel nuclear programs.
 Found by journalist Tânia Malheiros, who published the book "Brasil, a Bomba Oculta" (Brazil, the Hidden Bomb), the case was target of investigation, archived in 1988 by Prosecutor-General Sepúlveda Pertence.

 In 1994, he retired from the military as vice admiral and opened a consulting company for projects in energy.